-SUMMARY OF PUBLIC COMMENTS MADE AT THE GREEN ACRES SCOPING HEARING HELD ON MARCH 7, 2022
+SUMMARY OF PUBLIC COMMENTS MADE AT THE GREEN ACRES SCOPING HEARING HELD ON MARCH 7, 2022, AND PUBLIC HEARING ON NOVEMBER 14, 2022

 Pursuant to N.J.A.C.
-7:36-26.8, an applicant for the major diversion of parkland must conduct a public scoping hearing in order to give the public the opportunity to comment on the applicant's proposed diversion.
+7:36-26.8 and 26.11(e), an applicant for the major diversion of parkland must conduct a public scoping hearing and public hearing, respectively, in order to give the public the opportunity to comment on the applicant's proposed diversion.
 Furthermore, and pursuant to N.J.A.C.
-7:36-26.8(e)(3), the applicant must provide to the New Jersey Department of Environmental Protection, Green Acres Program (the "Department"), a document summarizing the public comments made at the abovementioned public hearing and written comments provided to the applicant and the Department during the public comment period.
+7:36-26.8(e)(3) and 26.11(i)(3), the applicant must provide to the New Jersey Department of Environmental Protection, Green Acres Program (the "Department"), a document summarizing the public comments made at the abovementioned public hearings and written comments provided to the applicant and the Department during the respective public comment periods.

 Ocean Wind, LLC (Ocean Wind 1) held a virtual scoping hearing on its application for the diversion of Green Acres encumbered lands on March 7, 2022.
 Specifically, the hearing addressed the proposed diversion of lands in connection with the Ocean Wind 1 Offshore Wind Farm Project.
 The proposed diversion would impact portions of parkland identified as Block 611.11, Lots 137 and 145; Block 3500, Lot 1 (including riparian grant); and Block 3350.01, Lot 17.
+Since the March 7, 2022 scoping hearing, Ocean Wind 1 was able to further reduce impacts by routing the export cable to the south of Roosevelt Boulevard Bridge, thereby avoiding Block 3350.01, Lot 17

-Alan Belniak of VHB Consulting served as moderator for the hearing.
+Alan Belniak of VHB Consulting served as moderator for the scoping hearing.
 Pilar Patterson, Head of Mid-Atlantic Permitting from Ørsted; Katharine Perry, Ocean Wind 1 Permit Manager from Ørsted; Tom Suthard, New Jersey Stakeholder Relations Manager from Ørsted; and David Hinchey Jr., Senior Manager Major Permitting from PSEG Renewables, provided an overview of Ocean Wind 1's Project and the proposed diversion of Green Acres encumbered lands within Ocean City.

-This Response to Public Comments document addresses the public comments received at the public scoping hearing and the written comments that have been submitted to Ocean Wind 1 and the Department on or before the close of the public comment period, which ended on March 21, 2022.
 224 members of the public attended the hearing and 49 members of the public provided oral testimony and/or testimony through the meetings Q&A function.
-A Transcript of the hearing has been posted on Ocean Wind 1's website at www.OceanWind.com.
+A Transcript of the hearing has been posted on NJDEP's website at https://dep.nj.gov/otpla/diversion-application-information-page-ocean-city-ocean-wind-project/.
 During the post-hearing comment period, 18 members of the public submitted written comments.